-As a past president of Banner Witcoff and a current member of the firm’s Board of Directors, Chuck understands the business needs of his clients.
+As a past president of Banner Witcoff and member of the firm’s Board of Directors, Chuck understands the business needs of his clients.
 He focuses his practice on patent prosecution and counseling matters, offering clients valuable insight as a former patent examiner with more than 20 years of legal experience.

 Chuck — who was recognized on Crain’s Chicago Business’ 2019 Notable Gen X Leaders in Law list — represents clients ranging in size from start-ups to multinational companies on a variety of patent matters primarily in the electrical, computer and business method arts.
 He helps clients strategically create and manage their patent portfolios, and prepares product clearance, infringement and validity opinions.
 He has prosecuted patent applications globally, and counsels clients on a variety of international intellectual property issues.